Join the Newsletter to Keep Reading

 - Expected cost plus a margin approach – forecast its expected costs and then add an appropriate margin for that good or service.

 - Residual approach – estimate the stand-alone selling price by reference to the total transaction price less the sum of the observable stand-alone prices of other goods or services.
-There is condition to be met however if an entity wants to use this approach.
+However, entities must meet certain conditions if they want to use this approach.

 Can we combine the methods above to estimate the stand-alone selling price?
 The answer is a yes.
-A combination of methods may need to be used to estimate the stand-alone selling price.
+Entities may use a combination of methods to estimate the stand-alone selling price.

 Step 5: Satisfaction of performance obligations

-After the transaction has been allocated to the performance obligations, an entity will only recognise revenue when or as an entity satisfies a performance obligation.
+Once entities has allocated the transaction price to the performance obligations, the next step is to recognise revenue.
+An entity will only recognise revenue when or as an entity satisfies a performance obligation.
 A performance obligation is satisfied when or as an entity transferring a promised good or service to a customer and the customer obtains control of the asset.